-On May 26, 2023, the Company amended its \$300 million term loan to include an additional \$300 million delayed draw term loan ("DDTL") with a one year maturity from the effective date.
+On May 26, 2023, the Company amended its other \$300 million term loan to include an additional \$300 million delayed draw term loan ("DDTL") with a one year maturity from the effective date.
 All other terms of the agreement remained unchanged.
-The proceeds of this term loan were in part used to pay the \$150 million of notes payable that matured in August 2023.
+The proceeds of this term loan were in part used to pay the \$150 million of U.S. private placement notes payable that matured in August 2023.